 - Don’t stay up late the night before your flight.
 Starting out with a deficit is a terrible idea.

 - Make sure you pack well in advance and are not stressed out.
 Relax, clear your mind, get plenty of sleep.

-- Take a supplement like 1Above that is scientifically formulated to ease the affects of jetlag and reduces the mental and physical stress of traveling.
+- Take a supplement.
+Did you know that it’s not just jetlag that makes you tired?
+Even if you don’t cross multiple time zones, flying can make you tired.
+A supplement like JetZone is scientifically formulated to ease the affects of jetlag and reduces the mental and physical stress of traveling.

 - Set your watch to the local time at your destination and start thinking in terms of what time it is there to prepare your mind.
 This will help you plan your sleeping and eating once you arrive.